 Cook County Digital Navigator Network banner

-These resources may be helpful in describing specific community needs, assessing current organizational capacity, and identifying project opportunities.
+These resources, along with those on the on the RAILS Broadband and Digital Equity Pulse Page, may be helpful in describing specific community needs, assessing current organizational capacity, and identifying project priorities for your library.

 Plans and Standards